 Using CATALINA_BASE: /usr/local/tomcat9 Using CATALINA_HOME: /usr/local/tomcat9 Using CATALINA_TMPDIR: /usr/local/tomcat9/temp Using JRE_HOME: /usr Using CLASSPATH: /usr/local/tomcat9/bin/bootstrap.jar:/usr/local/tomcat9/bin/tomcat-juli.jar Tomcat started.

 Now to open Tomcat from your browser, go to your IP or domain with the 8080 port (because Tomcat will always run on the 8080 port) as an example: mydomain.com:8080, replace mydomain.com with your IP or domain.

 http://Your-IP-Address:8080 OR http://Your-Domain.com:8080

 The default directory for Tomcat files will be in /usr/local/tomcat9, you can view the configuration files inside the

-conf folder, the main page that you seen above, when you open your website on the 8080 port is in /usr/local/tomcat9/webapps/ROOT/.
+conf folder, the main page that you have seen above, when you open your website on the 8080 port is in /usr/local/tomcat9/webapps/ROOT/.

 Step 3: Configuring Apache Tomcat 9

-By default you only able to access default Tomcat page, to access admin and other sections like Server Status, Manager App and Host Manager.
+By default you only able to access the default Tomcat page, to access admin and other sections like Server Status, Manager App and Host Manager.
 You need to configure user accounts for admins and managers.